open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 The "producer" is a specific instance, process or device that creates and publishes a message.
-"Publishing" is the process of sending a message or batch to the intermediary or consumer.
+"Publishing" is the process of sending a message or batch of messages to the intermediary or consumer.

 ### Consumer